State Pensions for women

-According to recent research, many entitled women are not receiving the amount of basic State Pension they’re due.
+According to recent research, many entitled women are not receiving the amount of Basic State Pension they’re due.
 Some due to a system error at HMRC and some because they never knew they could apply for an increase.

-Receiving a basic State Pension based on a spouse’s or civil partner’s National Insurance contribution record is only possible for women where:
+Receiving a Basic State Pension based on a spouse’s or civil partner’s National Insurance contribution record is only possible for women where:

-Under the old system, married women over state pension age could claim an enhanced rate of basic State Pension when their spouse or civil partner reached state pension age in cases where they had only a small basic State Pension entitlement in their own right.
+Under the old system, married women over state pension age could claim an enhanced rate of Basic State Pension when their spouse or civil partner reached state pension age in cases where they had only a small Basic State Pension entitlement in their own right.

-This is 60% of the full basic State Pension rate of £134.25.
-If their spouse or civil partner is not entitled to the full basic State Pension because they don’t have a full contribution record as at 6 April 2016 their wife or civil partner will be entitled to 60% of the amount they do receive.
+This is 60% of the full Basic State Pension rate of £156.20 a week.
+If their spouse or civil partner is not entitled to the full basic State Pension because they don’t have a full contribution record as of 6 April 2016 their wife or civil partner will be entitled to 60% of the amount they do receive.

 In the case of a divorced woman, she can ‘substitute’ the National Insurance record of her ex-spouse or ex-civil partner up to the date at which they were divorced.
 This calculation should normally be undertaken at the point at which the divorced woman claims her pension.
 Where a woman has been married (and divorced) more than once, it is the record of her ‘most recent’ ex which applies.

-In the case of widows, in general a widow can substitute the National Insurance contribution record of her late spouse or civil partner for her own at the point at which they die, for purposes of calculating her basic State Pension entitlement.
-Provided her late spouse or civil partner had a full contribution record the widow will in most cases qualify for 100% of the basic State Pension (as distinct from the 60% rate received by many married women).
+In the case of widows, in general a widow can substitute the National Insurance contribution record of her late spouse or civil partner for her own at the point at which they die, for purposes of calculating her Basic State Pension entitlement.
+Provided her late spouse or civil partner had a full contribution record the widow will in most cases qualify for 100% of the Basic State Pension (as distinct from the 60% rate received by many married women).
 She must have reached state pension age by 6 April 2016 to do this.

-They can claim the over 80 pension if all of the following apply:
+They can claim the over 80s pension if all of the following apply:

 It is also possible to claim from Northern Ireland.
 More details can be found on the NI Direct website.